Ion-Arsenii/ceneowebscrapper/README.md

 Werkzeug=Werkzeug is a collection of libraries that can be used to create a WSGI (Web Server Gateway Interface) compatible web application in Python

 zipp=(A pathlib-compatible Zipfile object wrapper.
 Official backport of the standard library Path object)

+markdown=Markdown is a plain-text formatting syntax that can be converted to XHTML or other formats